 kS, which always opposes the direction of motion and thus changes direction as the plot crosses the 0 velocity mark.

-When something has gone wrong with the characterization, the diagnostic plots provide crucial clues as to what has gone wrong.
+When something has gone wrong with the characterization, diagnostic plots and console output provide crucial clues as to what has gone wrong.
 This section describes some common failures encountered while running the characterization tool, the identifying features of their diagnostic plots, and the steps that can be taken to fix them.

 Improperly Set Motion Threshold¶